reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

 The next step is delivering and deploying the application to a test environment.
 It takes time.
 If the migration on the test environment fails, we know it too late, maybe several minutes later.
 It slows down the development cycle.

-Also, this situation is very confusing, because we can't debug this error with our unit test.
-But our unit test with `H2` was green.
+Also, this situation is very confusing for developers, because we can't debug this error with our unit test.
+Our unit test with `H2` was green, and the error occurred on the test environment.

 ## Solution with Testcontainers
 With [Tescontainers](https://www.testcontainers.org/) we can test the database migration with [Docker](https://www.docker.com/) from our code.